TheGist-Org/TheGist-mobile/README.md

-# GistPin Mobile
+# The Gist Mobile

-The mobile client for GistPin — a location-first interface for posting and browsing hyperlocal gists on iOS and Android.
+The mobile client for Gist — a location-first interface for posting and browsing hyperlocal gists on iOS and Android.

 ---